ociu/sphinx-traceability-extension/README.rst

         According to the Polarion reference, the software **shall** implement my first requirement.

+Attributes can be added to the item, using the `configured attribute keys <traceability_default_config>`_ (e.g. *value* in the above example).
+The content of the attribute is a free string.

 The relations to other documentation items can be specified as:

 - a space seperated list of item ID's, or